Maximising Learning in Continuous Provision – Domestic Role Play in EYFS

 Find out more

-For tips and ideas on establishing meaningful and quality domestic role play that remains in place all year, join our twilight Creating Conversations!
+For tips and ideas on establishing meaningful and quality domestic role play that remains in place all year, join our twilight webinar live or recorded – Creating Conversations!
 Inspire Language through Role Play.

 You can engage with us @earlyexcellence on our social media channels where we would hear from you and don’t forget to visit our website regularly to find forums, workshops and webinar training courses to inspire you – as well as our Early Years Resources Shop.